 Objective: At the end of the course, students will be more skilled writers and editors, able to offer and respond to concrete suggestions to improve their work.

-This workshop can stand alone, or supplement the Tim Albert method of scientific writing.
-Herein, we focus on “top down” paragraph structure: the first sentence broadly states the idea of the paragraph, and the supplementary sentences expand upon, and support it.
+This workshop can stand alone, or it can be included in a multi-day scientific writing workshop. .
+In this module, I focus on “top down” paragraph structure: the first sentence broadly states the idea of the paragraph, and the supplementary sentences expand upon, and support it.

 I teach in a lively, interactive fashion, without grammar exercises or any kind of rote language instruction.
 Instead, I use “live” writing examples from papers in progress, and focus on real-world editing in the classroom.
 You will learn to spot the errors you are most prone to make, and learn to correct them quickly.
 I believe in constructive criticism and encouragement, so you needn’t be worried about sharp critique.
 There are no writers out there, including native speakers, whose work is perfect.